ideasman42/nirw-search/readme.rst

    positional arguments:
      search                Text to search files for, must be a regular expression unless --literal is passed.
+If multiple search arguments are passed, the results must match all (in any order).
 If no search terms are given you will enter a prompt where you can perform multiple searches.
-This implicitly enables
+This implicitly enables --persistent.
-                           --persistent.

    optional arguments:
      -h, --help            show this help message and exit